Interstate 95

 The section finally opened, and thus completed Interstate 95 in Pennsylvania on December 15, 1985.
 This section includes collector-distributor highways on the outside of I-95 to serve Philadelphia International Airport and ramps leading to Island Avenue.
 The entire Interstate cost more than $500 million to build, with $191 million of that being spent on that final section alone.

 In the late-1980s, PennDOT opened previously constructed ramps for the Crosstown Expressway at Exit 20.
-Originally, they were planned to connect I-95 to I-695 and were built even after it was removed from state plans in 1974.
+Originally, they were planned to connect I-95 to I-695 and were built even after the expressway was removed from state plans in 1974.
 Residents feared that the ramps would lead to a revival of the expressway plans, but in 1982, PennDOT reached a compromise with community leaders which cleared the way for connections to surface streets.

 Fire also played a role in the history of the highway only a mere two years later.
 On May 23, 1998, the driver of a tanker truck loaded with 8,700 gallons of gasoline, while swerving to avoid a passing car, jumped the Jersey barrier and exploded after striking a pickup truck in the southbound lanes.
 The drivers of both vehicles died at the scene.
 Nine steel support girders, each six feet in length, eight inches tall, and between 65 and 80 feet long of the bridge crossing the Chester Creek were damaged.
 During five weeks, PennDOT spent $3.5 million to rebuild the bridge and open it in time for the Independence Day weekend.